 For 12 years, the Surf team has been creating various projects, including online shops and marketplace platforms, and we know everything about programming languages to prefer for each case.
 In this article, we’ll explain how much it costs to build a marketplace app and why Golang is best for the purpose.

 What factors affect for building a marketplace app: platform’ development cost

 Functions and features of a marketplace

 Login.
 This feature allows sellers and buyers to login into their accounts with a phone number, e-mail address, or a profile on social media.
-In this step, users appreciate an opportunity to enter fast and at the same time—data security the marketplace app ensures.
+In this step, users appreciate an opportunity to enter fast and at the same time—data security the marketplace platform or app ensures.
 Importance of the feature for businesses is really high: the easier it is to login, the more people will use a service.

 Wishlist.
 This feature helps not only to sell more, but to discover your customers’ way of thinking.
 Each wishlist is unique, and, thanks to it, you may form offers that will positively surprise your customers—so that, your application will gain popularity.

 Photos and built-in video player.
 These features help customers take a better look at items before ordering them, and most people consider it a must.
 If it loads fast and works well, the marketplace sells more products.

 Reviews.
 People appreciate marketplaces for honest reviews and real photos, or even videos of products they plan to order.
 It makes the choice easier, so the buyer’s expectations are much more likely to be met.
 And this is a great reason to come to your marketplace platform again and again.

 Personalized recommendations.
 It implies that users’ behavior is analyzed by special algorithms to offer them products they would be happy to buy.
 So, the UX becomes better, and business acquires regular customers.